Continuing the Principles in practice series, this blog looks at how we make research accessible and what that actually looks like in social research.

-It not only benefits those participating, by helping them feel respected and understood, but it also strengthens the insight.
-Participants taking part more meaningfully means the evidence base is stronger, as it can more accurately reflect the lived experiences and needs of the communities the research is intended to serve.
+It not only benefits those participating, by helping them feel respected and understood, but it also helps with developing insight and findings.
+People taking part more meaningfully means the evidence is stronger, as it can more accurately reflect the lived experiences and needs of the communities the research is intended to make a difference for.

 What makes research accessible?